ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 The natural link function for the Negative Binomial is the “log link”, η=log(μ).

 #### How does DESeq2 work?
-DESeq2 uses the negative binomial distribution with a slightly more stringent approach compared to other methods but maintaining good balance between sensitivity and specificity (reducing both false positives and false negatives).
+DESeq2 uses the negative binomial distribution with a slightly more stringent approach compared to other methods but still maintaining good balance between sensitivity and specificity (reducing both false positives and false negatives).
 DESeq2 performs differential expression analysis in the following manner:
 * It calculates normalization factors for sequencing depth adjustment.
 This accounts for differences in library size.
 * The dispersion parameters (α) in negative binomial distribution are estimated.